azavea/nasa-hyperspectral/deployment/argo-workflows/azavea-dev/INSTALL.md

 5. switch to the azavea-dev context: `kubectl config use-context azavea-dev`
 6. confirm everything is correct by listing pods: `kubectl get pods -n kubernetes-dashboard`

-## Argo Workflows deploy on a local K8S cluster
+## Argo Workflows deploy on a development K8S cluster

 This is the summary of the official [Argo Workflows Quick Start](https://argoproj.github.io/argo-workflows/quick-start/).